OllieGitHub1/PubMed-Scraping-Tools/README.md

 # PubMed-Scraping-Tools
-Tools to scrape info from papers in PubMed and PMIDs from reports
+Tools to extract information from academic publications.